redmondmj/WSL-Lamp/README.md

 * install the package (mysql-server or mariadb-server) `sudo apt install mysql-server`
 * start the service `sudo service mysql start`
 * if mysql, then
-   * run the configureation script `sudo mysql_secure_installation`
+   * (optional)run the configureation script `sudo mysql_secure_installation`
        * choose no for validation and set password for root
        * choose no for all options except "Reload privilege tables now?"
    * run mysql client `sudo mysql`
    * enable native passwords `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';`
    * confirm native password enabled for root `SELECT user,authentication_string,plugin,host FROM mysql.user;`